26 Apr How to Hike the Alta Via 1

 It was a rather hefty climb up – only outmatched by our climb to Rifugio Biella at the beginning of the AV1.
 As we neared the top we were faced with a rather sketchy pass.
 One had to be fully concentrated passing through this section since one wrong step could spell the end of this trip.

 The trail consisted of steep passes and maneuvering through several switchbacks.
 Everything up until this point was going well.
-I don’t know whether it was the lack of sleep or overall fatigue from this trip, but I somehow lost concentration for a moment, losing balance, and started to plunge down a couple of meters down a rocky slope, breaking one of my trekking poles and banging up my knee pretty badly (It was completely swollen the next day).
+I don’t know whether it was the lack of sleep or overall fatigue from this trip, but I somehow lost concentration for a moment, losing balance, and started to plunge down a couple of meters down a rocky slope, breaking one of my trekking poles, and banging up my knee pretty badly.
 I was lucky it wasn’t a steep cliff and that I somehow managed to stop the tumble.
 It was certainly a scary experience for the both of us.
-But my thoughts at that very moment were focused on the throbbing pain in my knee and how I should finish this hike with an injured knee.
+But my thoughts at that very moment were focused on the throbbing pain in my knee and how I could finish this hike with an injured knee.

 Final thoughts on the Alta Via 1

-Despite the dramatic fall and banging up my knee at the end, I can wholeheartedly recommend the Alta Via 1.
-While it may not be the solitary hiking experience that I usually crave, it was still enjoyable thanks to the amazing scenery along the trail and the delicious food served at the different Rifugios.
+Despite the dramatic fall and banging up my knee at the end.
+I can wholeheartedly recommend the Alta Via 1.
+While it may not be the solitary hiking experience that I usually crave.
+It was still enjoyable, thanks to the amazing scenery along the trail and the delicious food served at the different Rifugios.
 Speaking of Rifugios, they were generally a joy to stay at.
 But if I could do it all again, I would probably add some wild camping days just to spice things up a little.
-I did see a couple of wild campers during this hike, but it’s not something I’m recommending since wild camping isn’t really allowed.
-I do however want to warn you that this is an alpine hike aka. a high route – meaning there is a lot of ups and downs.
+I did see a couple of wild campers during this hike.
+But it’s not something I’m recommending since wild camping isn’t really allowed.
+I do, however, want to warn you that this is an alpine hike aka. a high route – meaning there is a lot of ups and downs.
 If you aren’t used to hiking in places like the alps then the Alta Via 1 can be rather tough for the uninitiated.
 But that shouldn’t stop you from doing this hike as long as you’re in decent shape and take things at your own pace.

 Total stats for the hike